 The efforts to create a new constitution seem like a relatively easy and mostly bureaucratic undertaking since, as has been argued by many, the AKP will likely be able to implement it eventually, either through cooperation in parliament or a referendum.
-That would, of course, be yet another victory for the AKP after the success of and the past elections.
+That would, of course, be yet another victory for the AKP after the success of the referendum of September 12, 2010 and the past elections.
 But this is far from the reality.
-The political battle that Erdogan and the AKP are about to fight, is perhaps the hardest since the case where Kemalists, linked to the army, planned to overthrow Erdogan’s government.
+The political battle that Erdogan and the AKP are about to fight, is perhaps the hardest since the “Ergenekon” case where Kemalists, linked to the army, planned to overthrow Erdogan’s government.

 It is important to note that a large part of Turkish society, approximately 30% or more, still supports the Kemalist character of the state and is concerned about the future of the country under the Islamist government of Erdogan.
 Perhaps the gradual emergence and strengthening of Islam in the country’s political life was inevitable since Kemal’s attempt for modernisation overlooked the extent to which Islam was part of the culture of the people and elites.
 Nonetheless, Erdogan’s policy today is not all that different.
 Since 2002, using the guise of Turkey’s candidacy for EU accession and its quest for democratisation, the AKP has implemented various reform packages which aimed, among other things, to undermine the Kemalist influence.
 We have seen, however, that this process has not left the Kemalist generals unmoved for yet again in the history of the Turkish state, they have tried, albeit unsuccessfully, to overthrow the government.